 Explore Program Options

 Saint Xavier University provides resources for all those nerve-racking questions that will help you identify your goals.
 Begin by enrolling in a couple of courses that sound appealing to you and a couple of courses that you may not have considered before.
-For example, if you have never considered Film and Media Studies, consider enrolling in the course Film as Text.
-You may find that you enjoy detailed analysis, film production or screenwriting.
-Also, if the class does not resonate with you, the course credits will contribute to your elective requirements, bringing you closer to graduating with a bachelor's degree.
+Learn about the undergraduate programs that will bring you closer to graduating with a bachelor's degree.